 Euro Area: Inflation stable in February

-On a monthly basis, harmonized prices rose 0.2% in February, matching January’s increase.
+On a monthly basis, harmonized prices rose 0.21% in February, following January’s 0.16% increase.
 Core inflation, which excludes volatile energy and unprocessed foods prices, softened to 1.2% from 1.4% in January.

 Commenting on the release, Bert Colijn, senior economist at ING, stated:

 “With all the market jitters about an economy running hot in the US, rising eurozone inflation could give a similar impression at face value.
 Not much more than that though, as temporary factors are pushing up the rate right now and the economy continues to contract as the second round of lockdowns has been extended well into 1Q.
 This means that we expect the elevated levels of inflation in 2021 to be largely transitory and that weaker inflation is set to return in 2022.”